jejobueno/ImmoEliza-Regressions/README.md

 - a print of the regressor score,
 - a list of data that are to be predicted (based on the test dataframe),
 - a list of the predictions themselves,
-- four plots (the normalized data, the predictions vs the y_test database to show the accuracy, the boosted predictions, and the normalized data of the test dataframe)
+- some useful plots (the normalized data, the predictions vs the y_test database to show the accuracy, the boosted predictions, and the normalized data of the test dataframe, ...)

 ## How it works
 1. DataCleaner